 Availability of your homeopath

 Please find out if your homeopath is working full time as a homeopath or he/she has other business or professional activities.
 In some countries, there are part-time homeopaths.
 Ideally, a homeopath should be working professionally as a "full time" homeopath, in order that you get proper attention.

 Also, find out if your homeopath has a professional set up such as a clinic, clinical staff, pharmacist, nurse (medical assistants), etc.

-Check if your homeopath has a system to keep all your records confidentially, which include your case details, photos. etc. The homeopath should also be able to retrieve your case details in future for at least 10 years.
+Check if your homeopath has a system to keep all your records confidentially, which includes your case details, photos. etc. The homeopath should also be able to retrieve your case details in the future for at least 10 years.

 Check for availability for help by personal visit, phone, email or online chat.

 (Written for the benefit of lay people who may be looking for qualified homeopaths in different parts of the world.)